 This varies from person to person.
 Officially we say that you should plan on having 7500 SEK a month available for food, rent, personal expenses (books, mobile phone, internet, clothing, eating out).
-Please note that the Migration Board requires you to show that you have access to around 8514 SEK a month for the duration of your studies.
+Please note that the Migration Board requires you to show that you have access to around 8568 SEK a month for the duration of your permit period.

 Do you know about financial institutions in Sweden that can give loans to international students like me?

 There are no banks or other financial institutions in Sweden that will give loans or grants to international students for studying a degree programme.
 Please try to arrange the funding in your home country or via personal/family savings or via a scholarship.

 Do I need to notify Dalarna University if I get offered a scholarship by Swedish Institute?